Qucs/ADMS/README.md

 This version is forked from the code previously available at:
 <http://sourceforge.net/projects/mot-adms/files/adms-source/2.3/>

-The original SVN repo no longer available.
+The original SVN repo is no longer available.

 This version is based on ADMS 2.3.0, the last version released by the original author.